hyperandroid/Automata/readme.md

  ```

 This instruments the engine that after 2 seconds of entering this state, an event {msgId: "12"} will be sent to the
-FSM session.
+FDA session.
 The timer is handled automatically, and set/canceled on state enter/exit respectively.
 The timers are checked every 200 milliseconds by the unique instance of FSMContext object.
 Thus, if you need to have
 less than 200ms timers, you may want to change TIMER_CHECK_RESOLUTION in the automata.js file.

 ##SubStates

 Automata allows to nest as much as needed substates.
-In fact, by defining a single FSM, the engine stacks two levels,
+In fact, by defining a single FDA, the engine stacks two levels,
-one for the FSM, and the other, initially for the FSM's initial state.
+one for the FDA, and the other, initially for the FDA's initial state.
 To define different levels, you must
-register more than one FSM in the registry, and then reference one of them as a substate in the "state" section:
+register more than one FDA in the registry, and then reference one of them as a substate in the "state" section:

 ```javascript
  fsmContext.registerFSM( {